AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 CUDA runtime environment installed

-An NVIDIA GPU with >= 16 GB of VRAM (9GB if you disable SwinIR)

-OR

-An NVIDIA GPU with >= 5 GB of VRAM using the lite option
+An NVIDIA GPU with >= 7 GB of VRAM

 If running with a low VRAM GPU, you will not have access to the `>upscale` endpoint as you will run out of RAM.
+Buying an RTX 3090 or renting a server with one is recommended.

 ## Installation